 Get closer to the river in a kayak, available to rent from BFLO Harbor Kayak at Canalside.
 Crane your neck as you paddle up the river within the manmade concrete canyon of Elevator Alley, one of the world’s largest collection of grain silos (and an excellent photo op to look back on).
 Learn about those same grain silos on a narrated Buffalo River History Tour.
 Fun fact: Buffalo was once the largest grain port in the world.

-After years of sitting vacant and underutilized, the GLF grain silos along the river have been creatively repurposed to become Buffalo RiverWorks, an all-in-one entertainment complex with roller hockey and roller derby, a brewery and restaurant, ziplining, rock climbing, events and more.
+After years of sitting vacant and underutilized, the GLF grain silos along the river have been creatively repurposed to become Buffalo RiverWorks, an all-in-one entertainment complex with everything from a Ferris wheel to roller hockey and roller derby, a brewery and restaurant, ziplining, rock climbing, a ropes course, concerts and more.
 The zipline launches you from the top of 100-foot-tall silos; enjoy the lake breeze and the scent of freshly toasted Cheerios from the General Mills plant next door as you zoom past surroundings unlike those you’ll find anywhere else.

 Post-thrills, chill.
 Buffalo RiverWorks built the first ever fully functioning brewery within an existing grain silo that supplies the entertainment center’s four bars.
 When the sun’s out, RiverWorks Beer Garden—carved from the ruins of former grain silos—is hard to resist.

-Further up the river, Silo City hosts poetry readings, theatrical performances, concerts and a host of other seasonal events within the incredible acoustics of the cavernous silos.
-And Duende, a bar built in the shadow of the grain silos, is the perfect spot to wet your whistle after a day of exploring.
+Further up the river, Silo City hosts poetry readings, theatrical performances, concerts and a host of other seasonal events, many of them within the incredible acoustics of the cavernous silos.
+And Duende, a bar and restaurant built in the shadow of the grain silos, is the perfect spot to wet your whistle after a day of exploring.